14 Northern Territory

 History

-The NT was part of the colony of New South Wales (NSW) from 1849 until 1863.[4]
-It then became part of South Australia (SA) until 1911,[5] making it part of SA at Federation in 1901.
+The Northern Territory was part of the colony of New South Wales from 1849 until 1863.[5]
+It then became part of South Australia until 1911,[6] meaning that it was part of South Australia at the time of Federation.

-Under the Northern Territory Representation Act 1888 (SA), the NT was a single electoral district that elected two members to the SA House of Assembly and, proportionately, membership of the Legislative Council.
-From 1901 until 1911, NT residents, who had been extended full adult suffrage,[6] voted for the six senators representing SA and, from 1903, the NT was included in SA’s federal division of Grey.[7]
+Under the South Australian Northern Territory Representation Act 1888, the NT was a single electoral district that elected two Members to the SA House of Assembly and, indirectly, to the Legislative Council.
+From 1901 until 1911, Northern Territory residents who had been extended full adult suffrage[7] voted for the six Senators representing South Australia and, from 1903, the NT was included in South Australia’s federal division of Grey.[8]

-In 1911, the NT was ceded by SA to the Australian government.
-This was achieved by South Australia’s Northern Territory Surrender Act 1907 (Cth) and the Federal parliament’s Northern Territory Acceptance Act 1910 (Cth).
-Under this regime, the NT had no representation at all in the federal parliament and no state-like legislature.
-It is arguable that this disenfranchisement was the result of the White Australia policy, enacted in 1901, because the non-Indigenous NT population was overwhelmingly dominated by Asians,[8] which would inevitably have resulted in non-white representation in the federal parliament.[9]
+In 1911, the Northern Territory was ceded by South Australia to the Australian government.
+This was achieved by South Australia’s Northern Territory Surrender Act 1907 and the Federal parliament’s Northern Territory Acceptance Act 1910.
+Under this regime, the Northern Territory had no representation at all in the Commonwealth parliament and no state-like legislature.
+It may well be that this disenfranchisement was the result of the White Australia Policy, enacted in 1901, because the NT population was overwhelmingly dominated by Asians,[9] which would inevitably have resulted in non-white representation in the Commonwealth parliament.[10]

-In preparation for the change to Commonwealth control, the federal parliament enacted the Northern Territory (Administration) Act 1910 (Cth), which provided for government in the NT headed by an administrator appointed by the governor-general.[10]
+In preparation for this change, the Federal parliament enacted the Northern Territory (Administration) Act 1910, which provided for government in the Northern Territory by an Administrator appointed by the Governor-General.[11]

-After bitter objections from NT residents, a single member of the House of Representatives was granted by the Northern Territory Representation Act 1922 (Cth).
-That representative had no vote.
-In 1936, the NT representative was granted a vote, but only on ordinances setting down laws for the NT.
+After bitter objections from Northern Territory residents, a single seat in the House of Representatives was granted by the Northern Territory Representation Act 1922.
+That member, however, had no vote.
+In 1936, the NT representative was granted a vote, but only on ordinances setting down laws for the Northern Territory.

 Legislative Council

-A 13-person Legislative Council was established in 1947.
-The Commonwealth retained absolute control by providing for the election of six members and the appointment of seven members.
-The Council had the power to make laws for the ‘peace, order and good government of the Territory subject to assent by the Administrator and/or the pleasure of the Governor-General’.[11]
-The Council met for the first time in 1948.
+A Legislative Council was established in the NT in 1947.
+It was not, however, truly representative.
+The Commonwealth retained control by providing for the election of six Members and the appointment of seven Members.
+The Council had power to make laws for the ‘peace, order and good government of the Territory subject to assent by the Administrator and/or the pleasure of the Governor-General’[12] and met for the first time in 1948.

-The following year, the composition of the Legislative Council was changed to eight elected members, six official members and three non-official members.
-Commonwealth control was retained by appointing the administrator to be the president of the Council with two votes, a deliberative and a casting vote.[14]
-At the same time, an Administrator’s Council was created as an advisory body and comprised two official (appointed) members and three elected members.
+The following year, composition of the Legislative Council was changed to eight elected Members, six official Members and three non-official Members.
+Commonwealth control was retained by appointing the Administrator President of the Council with two votes: a deliberative and a casting vote.[15]
+At the same time, an Administrator’s Council was created as an advisory body and comprised two official (appointed) Members and three elected Members.

-In 1965, the administrator was replaced as a member and president of the Legislative Council.
-The president was, for the first time, an elected member of the Council.
-In 1968, composition was changed again: non-official appointed members were replaced by elected members, resulting in 11 elected members and six appointed members.
-For the first time, the Legislative Council was under NT control.
-In that year, the NT’s member of the House of Representatives was granted full voting rights.
+In 1965 the Administrator was replaced as a Member and President of the Legislative Council.
+The President was, for the first time, an elected Member of the Council.
+In 1968, composition was changed again: non-official appointed Members were replaced by elected Members, resulting in 11 elected Members and six appointed Members.
+For the first time, the Legislative Council was under Northern Territory control.
+In that year, the NT’s Member of the House of Representatives was granted full voting rights.

 Legislative Assembly